Tom Donahue ignited a radio revolution.

 Tom “Big Daddy” Donahue has been called the father of progressive radio.

 As a deejay and executive at San Francisco radio stations KMPX and KSAN in the late Sixties and early Seventies, Donahue pioneered “free-form” radio on the largely ignored FM band and revolutionized radio broadcasting in America.
 A Rolling Stone article that he wrote in 1967 bore the headline, “AM Radio Is Dead and Its Rotting Corpse Is Stinking Up the Airwaves.”
 As Rolling Stone noted in 1969, “Donahue was the moving force behind the transition of KMPX-FM [in 1967] from a foreign-language outlet into the country’s first full-time album-cut, hip-sounding station.”

-Then, in 1967, Donahue saw the need for stations that would play non-commercial music by album-oriented bands like the Doors, Blue Cheer and the rising lights on the San Francisco scene.
-He convinced the owners of KMPX to beginning playing album-oriented rock without playlists 24 hours a day, and thus did the underground-rock-radio revolution begin.
+In 1967 Donahue saw the need for stations that would play non-commercial music by album-oriented bands like the Doors, Blue Cheer and the rising lights on the San Francisco scene.
+He convinced the owners of KMPX to play album-oriented rock without playlists twenty-four hours a day—the underground-rock-radio revolution had begun.
 A large man, he had a deep voice “that rolled from his throat like thick oil pouring from the can,” according to journalist Joel Selvin.
 His commanding, no-nonsense delivery and anti-establishment mindset endeared him to the San Francisco counterculture.
-In 1968, he moved from KMPX to KSAN, where he encouraged deejays to program their own shows with music from different eras and genres and to build sets around themes, interspersed with political commentary.
+In 1968 he moved from KMPX to KSAN, where he encouraged deejays to program their own shows with music from different eras and genres and to build sets around themes, interspersed with political commentary.